Artist Alley at NDK

 4) Even in art, logos aren’t allowed.
 This becomes a gray area quickly with symbols, see the logos vs symbols section above, and if you still aren’t sure ask.

-5) If you are doing buttons are something, make sure the art is your own, don’t just take an image you found online, be it something drawn or real, and add a saying to it.
+5) If you are doing buttons or something similar, make sure the art is your own.
+Don’t just take an image you found online, be it something drawn or real, and add a saying to it.

 6) No cursing or inappropriate language please, there is no reason to have art or buttons displayed where there these are involved.
 If you want to do so in a commission that’s ok, but it’s not ok elsewhere.